tbenade/wercker-devcenter/source/articles/cli/commands.md

 Removes the login token from the machine.

 ### open
-Launched your default browser and opens your application page on wercker
+Launches your default browser and opens your application page on wercker

 ### open targets
 Opens a webpage showing a deploy target's details.